Scavenger233/Academic/CS4004 Testing/Testing Notes.md

 - **Verification:** To ensure that the product is meets its requirements
 - **Validation:** To ensure that the product meets the user’s needs
-- **Independent V&V - IV&V:** the evaluationwas done by someone else than the developers of the software
+- **Independent V&V - IV&V:** the evaluation was done by someone else than the developers of the software

 # Week 3